shamcheani/TestPlugins/README.md

 3. Build or deploy your first plugin using:
    - Windows: `.\gradlew.bat ExampleProvider:make` or `.\gradlew.bat ExampleProvider:deployWithAdb`
    - Linux & Mac: `./gradlew ExampleProvider:make` or `./gradlew ExampleProvider:deployWithAdb`

-## License

-Everything in this repo is released into the public domain.
-You may use it however you want with no conditions whatsoever

 ## Attribution